 Go to freightos.com/fbx or write an e-mail to firstname.lastname@example.org

 Unlike other freight indices, FBX are based on aggregated and anonymized real-time business data from global freight carriers, freight forwarders, and shippers that use the WebCargo by Freightos freight rate management platform.
 That’s why we believe our freight index to be the most accurate real-time representation of market rates available.
-The rates are not polled or tweaked in any way, shape or form - they derive from the same ive rates that top tier logistics providers using commercially.
+The rates are not polled or tweaked in any way, shape or form - they derive from the same live rates that top tier logistics providers are using commercially.

 Prices used in the index are rolling short term Freight All Kind (FAK) spot tariffs and related surcharges between carriers, freight forwarders and high-volume shippers.
-Index values are calculated by taking the median price for all prices (to ignore the influence of outliers on active lanes with weighting by carrier.
+Index values are calculated by taking the median price for all prices (to ignore the influence of outliers on active lanes) with weighting by carrier.
 50 to 70 million price points are collected every month.

-The daily index is published in a "sliding window" containing the relevant data that are effective and not expired from 00:00 UTC on the day before publication to 24:00 UTC on the day of publication, meaning 48 hours in total starting from 00:00 yesterday.
+The daily freight rate index is published in a "sliding window" containing the relevant data that are effective and not expired from 00:00 UTC on the day before publication to 24:00 UTC on the day of publication, meaning 48 hours in total starting from 00:00 yesterday.
 Only rates created or modified within the last 3 months and valid during those 48 hours will be included (in practice on most trade lanes rates are volatile and almost all rates are much newer than 3 months).
 Rates are calculated at 06:00 UTC and published at 12:00 UTC.

-The weekly index is calculated as an average of the five business days from the same week and published each Friday.
+The weekly freight index is calculated as an average of the five business days from the same week and published each Friday.

 FBX data is available to subscribers on the Freightos website and via Thomson Reuters Eikon or Bloomberg screens.
 It is also updated weekly on the JOC's Market Data portal, pulled weekly into TI Insight's GSCi market intelligence platform, as well as viewing charts, you can download csv files or png charts.
-Usage of index data is permitted but requires attribution of the data to the Freightos Baltic Index.
-When using FBX charts or graphs, a link to the index is required as well.
-If you are a journalist, analyst, or armchair logistics buff, contact Freightos if you're interested in a CSV version of data.},
+Usage of container freight index data is permitted but requires attribution of the data to the Freightos Baltic Index.
+When using FBX charts or graphs, a link to the freight rate index is required as well.
+If you are a journalist, analyst, or armchair logistics buff, contact Freightos (firstname.lastname@example.org) if you're interested in a CSV version of data.},